 The most common type of algae, green algae, gets its name from the color it imparts to pool water.
 Typically floating freely, it can make the water look like a green soup or can stick to the pool’s walls and floor.

 Its rapid growth rate can make your pool murky and slimy in a short period of time, ruining your swimming experience.
 A pool can go from clear to very green in a matter of a few hours.

 Also known as mustard algae, yellow algae is a stubborn variety that clings to the pool’s walls and in corners, often in the shady parts of the pool.

+What does mustard algae look like?
 It gives off a yellowish color but can actually be green too and can be brushed off easily, but it tends to return quickly if not treated appropriately.
 Despite a well-maintained pool, yellow mustard algae can still make an appearance.

 What makes it particularly stubborn is its root-like structure that penetrates the pool’s surfaces and the protective outer layer that shields it from sanitizing chemicals.
 Although not as common as the other types, black algae require rigorous efforts to eliminate.

 How to Get Rid of Algae in Pool

 The way you treat the different types of algae is, unsurprisingly, also different.
 However, each method starts with increasing the chlorine levels.